A Comparison of Different Methods to Adjust Survival Curves for Confounders: Simulation Study

 The integral for a particular simulation run is also similarly estimated using:

 The arithmetic mean of $\hat{\Delta}_{MSE}(z)$ over all simulation repetitions is used as an estimator for the real $G_{MSE}(z)$.
 Both $\hat{G}_{Bias}(z)$ and $\hat{G}_{MSE}(z)$ are reported with associated Monte-Carlo simulation errors, estimated as the standard error of each quantity over all simulation repetitions.
 Additionally, the percentage of survival curves that are not monotonically decreasing as well as the percentage of estimated survival curves containing at least one point estimate falling outside of the probability bounds of 0 and 1 will be reported.
+For methods with existing approximate standard error equations, the coverage of point-wise confidence intervals and their average width are also given.